- Program Brief: Maternal, Infant, and Early Childhood Home Visiting Program (PDF - 1 MB)

 HRSA, in partnership with the Administration of Children and Families (ACF), supports awardees in conducting rigorous evaluations of their programs.
 State-led evaluations help to a) build the evidence of effectiveness on promising approach home visiting models, b) examine the replication of evidence-based home visiting models across new settings and contexts, c) answer questions of local salience, and d) use empirical information to improve service delivery.

 Awardees who chose to implement a model that qualifies as a promising approach are required to conduct a well-designed and rigorous evaluation of the program’s impact.
-MIECHV evaluations of promising approach models are expected to help build the evidence base around the service delivery model towards HHS’ evidence of effectiveness.
-See the U.S. Department of Health & Human Services’ Home Visiting Evidence of Effectiveness website.
+MIECHV evaluations of promising approach models are expected to help build the evidence base around the service delivery model towards the Department of Health & Human Services (HHS) evidence of effectiveness.
+See the HHS’ Home Visiting Evidence of Effectiveness website.

 - Maternal health, and